Pranjalll-1/HTML-CSS/README.md

-This repository contains projects using HTML and CSS
+This repository contains projects using HTML and CSS.
 <br>
 Author- Pranjal Sharma